xrettle/WFGY/TensionUniverse/Experiments/Q127_MVP/README.md

      [![Open Q127-A in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/onestardao/WFGY/blob/main/TensionUniverse/Experiments/Q127_MVP/Q127_A.ipynb)

    The header inside the cell starts with
-   `WFGY 3.0 Singularity demo – Q127 Synthetic Worlds Entropy Gauge`.
+   `WFGY 3.0 Singularity demo, Q127 Synthetic Worlds Entropy Gauge`.

 2. Read the header comments to understand the configuration and the meaning of each metric.
 3. Decide whether you only want to inspect the code and screenshots or whether you want to